Maharpole/My_First_Game/Dev_Logs/20250811-1630-restructure-inventory-equipment-and-mobs.md

   - Use existing `UIToggleHotkey` and bind the tree panel to the UI action (e.g., `UI/ToggleSkillTree`).

 Wiring instructions
-1) Create `SkillNodeData` assets for each node; set parents to match radial links.
+1) Create `SkillNodeDefinition` assets for each node; set parents to match radial links.
 2) On each radial node prefab instance: add `SkillNodeBinding`, assign the node asset and its Toggle.
 3) Add `SkillPointsLabel` to a TMP text in the tree header.
 4) For the first node, add four `OnApply` handlers (either direct Player methods or a small StatApplier component) to apply reflect/health/regen and enable `VelocityScaleBySpeed` on the player.